Trattoria Za Za | Best restaurants in Florence

 Small but mighty!!
 I love this narrow shop because it offers the full experience: kind owners who walk you through a free meat and cheese tasting before creating your 6-euro customized panino, and to finish enjoy their outdoor seating next to the duomo.

 Sam Note: SO good!
 It definitely gets busy around the lunch rush, so if you can’t find seating outdoors, just walk around the Duomo a bit until you find one of the stone benches free.
-Talk about a sandwich with a view!
+Talk about lunch with a view!

 Pino's - best places to eat in Florence for panini